unbit/spockfs/README.md

 Expected status: 200 OK on success

-Note: you may expect a 201 response, but technically 201 it is used when a 'resource' is created (in plain HTTP, WebDAV and its properties management is another beast).
+Note: you may expect a 201 response, but technically 201 is used when a 'resource' is created (in plain HTTP, WebDAV and its properties management is another beast).
 In this case we 'only' created an attribute.

 REMOVEXATTR